syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 ## Calculated Column

 XlsIO supports to create, access and modify [calculated column](https://support.office.com/en-us/article/Create-edit-or-remove-a-calculated-column-in-an-Excel-table-4507b5aa-8859-407c-b3eb-743a2650af3c) in a table.
-When you enter a formula in a table column, Excel creates a calculated column.
+When a formulas is entered in a table column, Excel creates a calculated column.
 This column uses a single formula that’s automatically extended to additional rows in the column and adjusted for each row.
-You just enter a formula once, and Excel immediately fills it down to create the calculated column.
+Enter a formula once, and Excel immediately fills it down to create the calculated column.

 Also, XlsIO supports [structured reference](https://support.office.com/en-us/article/Use-structured-references-in-Excel-table-formulas-75fb07d3-826a-449c-b76f-363057e3d16f) in calculated column in table from Excel 2013.